micgor32/qemu-run.nvim/README.md

     {
 		"micgor32/qemu-run.nvim",
 		opts = {
-            display = ""
-            arch = "x86_64" -- QEMU target architecture, if left empty -> x86_64
-            mode = "-bios" -- specify whether you want to run bios image (coreboot/EDK2/u-boot) or kernel, if left empty -> -bios image = "build/coreboot" -- (full) path to the kernel/bios image.
+                    display = "vsplit" -- specify how QEMU buffer will be displayed, if left empty -> vsplit arch = "x86_64" -- QEMU target architecture, if left empty -> x86_64 mode = "-bios" -- specify whether you want to run bios image (coreboot/EDK2/u-boot) or kernel, if left empty -> -bios image = "build/coreboot" -- (full) path to the kernel/bios image.
 By default it assumes that qemu is started in coreboot source tree with rom already built mainboard = "q35" -- specify mainboard, if left empty -> Q35 kvm = "" -- enables KVM hardware acceleration (Linux only).
 Disabled by default, change to "-enable-kvm" if you want to use it. serial = "stdio" -- specify where the serial output is redirected.
-By deafult to stdio. smp = 1 -- specify number of CPUs that are going to be emulated.
+By deafult to studio. smp = 1 -- specify number of CPUs that are going to be emulated.
 By default single core.
 		}
     },
 ```

 ## Mappings